 Festivals celebrated at Naina Devi Temple

-Vasant Panchami: Dedicated to Goddess Saraswati, Vasant Panchami spreads yellow color all around.
-Goddess is dress in yellow and worshipped with Puja and Yajna.
+Vasant Panchami: Dedicated to Goddess Saraswati, Vasant Panchami spreads the yellow color all around.
+The goddess is dress in yellow and worshipped with Puja and Yajna.
 People wear yellow clothes and share yellow hue sweets with their friends & relatives.
-The festival falls on February .
+The festival falls in February.

 Ram Navami: This festival celebrates the birth of Seventh Avatar of Lord Vishnu; Shri Rama who was born on the 9th day of Chaitra month.
 Shri Ramchandra killed the evil king Ravana.
-The festival falls on April .
+The festival falls in April.

 Raksha Bandhan: The festival of Raksha Bandhan denotes and further strengthens the bond of brother and sister.
-Still celebrated in a traditional manner, sister ties Rakhi on wrist of her brother and expresses her love.
+Still celebrated in a traditional manner, a sister ties Rakhi on the wrist of her brother and expresses her love.
 In return, brother promises to protect her forever and offers her gifts.
-The festival falls on August .
+The festival falls in August.

 Shri Krishna Janamashtami: Also known as Sri Krishna Jayanti and Krishnaashtami, this day is celebrated as birthday of Lord Krishna.
 The festival falls in August.

 Ganesh Chaturthi: This festival is celebrated in honor of Lord Ganesh, one of the most popular Hindu Gods and a symbol of good luck.
 Ganesh Chaturthi is celebrated by offering laddoo and milk to the Lord.
 The festival falls in September.

 Dussehra: Also known as Vijaya Dashmi, Dussehra is celebrated as the day of victory of Shri Rama over Ravana in Satya Yug.
 Demon Mahishasura was also defeated by Goddess Durga on the same day.
 The festival falls in October.